yapb/docs/docs/waypointing.rst

 Graph console commands Summary
 -------------------------------

-The following Graph commands are available (note these ARE case sensitive):
+The following Graph commands are available:
    +---------------------------+--------------------------------------------------------------------------------------------------------------------------------+
    | ``yb g on``               | Turns on displaying of nodes.                                                                                                  |
    +---------------------------+--------------------------------------------------------------------------------------------------------------------------------+